shejialuo/CS149-fall21/write4/README.md

 ### Hybrid BFS

-The pairing of the top-down approach with the bottom-up approach is complementary, since when the frontier is largest, the bottom-up approach will be at its worst, and vice versa.
+The pairing of the top-down approach with the bottom-up approach is complementary, since when the frontier is largest, the bottom-up approach will be at its best whereas the top-down approach will be at its worst, and vice versa.

 So the idea is simple.
 Uses the Top Down BFS for steps when the frontier is large.
 We begin each search with the Top Down BFS and continue until the frontier becomes too large, at which